Back to Top

 : ADVANCED CLINICAL TRAINING: NEUROMUSCULAR THERAPY & FASCIAL TECHNIQUES

-This course is designed to expand upon the training received in the core curriculum of the Northwestern School of Massage Therapy.
-A specific focus of this course is the integration of the protocol from Rehabilitative Massage 1 and 2 with NeuroMuscular Therapy (NMT) American Version TM and fascial work, offering a more complete technique protocol for clinical therapeutic massage.
+This course is designed to expand upon the training received in the core curriculum of Northwestern's School of Massage Therapy.
+A specific focus of this course is the integration of the protocol from Rehabilitative Massage 1 and 2 with NeuroMuscular Therapy (NMT) American Version TM and fascial work, offering a more cmplete technique protocol for clinical therapeutic massage.
 Training includes the complete NMT curriculum, as created by Judith Delaney of the NMT Center.
-Passing the final exams will credential you as a Certified NeuroMuscular Therapist (CNMT) through the NMT Center.
+Passing the final exams will credential you as a Certified NeuroMuscular Therapists (CNMT) through the NMT Center.

 : ADVANCED INTEGRATIVE CLINIC EXPERIENCE